Azuhmier/hmofa/tagCatalog.md

 https://www.furaffinity.net/user/stronkanon/

 =============/ Clara the snow leopard /=============
->College isn't so bad
+"College isn't so bad"
 [;snow leopard;][;sex; ;love/romance; ;anal; ;boobjob; ;feline; ;blowjob; ;video games;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/RGDSxrrz
 #Ex military human meets Nerdy Snow leopard when he goes back to college, in a town that frowns on Human anthro relationships.
 He learns how to be a civilian again and she learns how the real world works.

->Moving Day
+"Moving Day"
 [;snow leopard; ;feline;][;comfy; ;non-smut;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/3MUu4Tfx
 #Anon from "college isn't so bad" helps a friend move in with him and Clara

->Date Night
+"Date Night"
 [;snow leopard; ;tiger; ;feline;][;threesome; ;exhibitionism; ;blowjob; ;vaginal; ;creampie; ;sex;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/MGhCFvGf
 #ANon and Clara have a date night, But Clara brings an unexpected guest

->New year, New Fun
+"New year, New Fun"
 [;feline;][;cuddling; ;snuggles; ;new years;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/ZbQHzfLZ
 #Anon from "College isn't so bad' has an adventure with his friends a continuation of a story.

 =============/ crocodile waifur /=============
->Crocodile Rock
+"Crocodile Rock"
 [;crocodile; ;reptile; ;scalie;][;tonguejob; ;boobjob; ;titfuck; ;paizuri; ;tailpulling; ;spanking; ;vaginal; ;sex; ;long tongue; ;inverted nipples;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/4y6xpYzR
 #Anon has moved to the Bayou after losing a number of Jobs and meets a very special person there

->Crocking Around The Christmas Tree
+"Crocking Around The Christmas Tree"
 [;crocodile; ;reptile; ;scalie; ;large breast;][;Christmas; ;sequel; ;smothering; ;kissing; ;cuddling; ;snuggles; ;vaginal; ;thicc;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/T4ff0hwy
 #Christmas has come around.
 Unfortunately Anon has to work, but that doesn't mean he doesn't have plans to Give Bella the best gift.

 =============/ Acid Rain /=============
->Acid Rain: Just a Drop
+"Acid Rain: Just a Drop"
 [][;prequel;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/CykaNgXR

->Acid Rain
+"Acid Rain"
 [;opossum; ;shortstack; ;smaller anthro;][;comfy; ;cyberpunk; ;chubby; ;heart shaped pupils; ;neet; ;sex; ;blowjob; ;vaginal; ;sci-fi; ;violence;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/VjQyaumy
 #In a cyberpunk world were everyone one has Mechanical Augmentations and implants that are required for modern life, Null is a human who cant have them due to a nervous system disorder, he must make his way through life trying to survive in a world were everything is against him.

->Acid Rain Vol. II: Purple Rain
+"Acid Rain Vol. II: Purple Rain"
 [;opossum;][;comfy; ;cyberpunk; ;adventure; ;violence; ;chubby; ;anal; ;sex; ;hand holding;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/9w1GsWE6
 #After the Events Of Acid rain, Null is tasked to find Star's mother while a new crime faction emerges from the cities underground.

 =============/ Deathclaw /=============
->Ms Atomic Bomb
+"Ms Atomic Bomb"
 [;deathclaw;][;comfy; ;Fallout; ;boobjob; ;titfuck; ;forced cuddling; ;lewd; ;blowjob; ;terror; ;vaginal;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/qdafTfBv
 #Anon is a survivor from a Vault-tec experiment, but he gets caught in a blizzard in the woods or Oregon He takes shelter, but a female deathclaw also wants to stay warm.

->Under Atomic Skies
+"Under Atomic Skies"
 [;deathclaw;][;comfy; ;Fallout;]~
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/2k2WwYYj
 #Sequel to Ms Atomic bomb.
 Anon and Amana flee their home and end up in a new land; the Mojave. together they wander the wastes.

 =============/ wolverine shortstack /=============
->Humanity is dead
+"Humanity is dead"
 [;wolverine; ;shortstack;][;comfy; ;lewd; ;cuddling; ;snuggles; ;snow; ;survival; ;69; ;sex; ;blowjob; ;vaginal;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/MyQY0xTc
 #One of the last surviving humans on earth is a wanderer trying to find a good place to die. he accidentally catches Shortstack wolverine in a snare and stays in her cabin when a blizzard hits

->More than survival
+"More than survival"
 [;wolverine; ;short;][;comfy; ;short story; ;lewd; ;vaginal; ;shortstack;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/djFCjw15
 #a revisit of the characters from "Humanity Is Dead

 =============/ OTHER /=============
->Here Comes The Sun
+"Here Comes The Sun"
 [;bovine; ;cow;][;smothering; ;nipple sucking; ;nipples; ;femdom; ;hand holding; ;sex; ;vaginal; ;thighjob;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Yx6rpd9K
 #Anon's vacation is interrupted by a certain cow anthro who is tired of dealing with creeps.
 Luckily they get along and shenanigans ensue.

->Cooking By The Book
+"Cooking By The Book"
 [;serval; ;feline;][;comfy; ;cooking; ;love/romance;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/BZKw8XBj
 #This is just a silly short story of a Serval Waifur who loves to cook but just can't because of her derpiness other short stories will appear with her involving her kitchen antics Enjoy.

->Around the ring
+"Around the ring"
 [;tiger; ;canine; ;wolf;][;cyberpunk; ;threesome; ;sci-fi; ;violence; ;feline; ;anger; ;blowjob; ;sex;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/kTBRPet1
 #in the year 3030 on the Ringworld of Alpha centuari, a Giant human who was raised by Anthros gets put on parole after a life with the Anthro Mafia, meets his Parole officer and gets a job as a bouncer, while trying to reconcile his own angry tendencies

->Be Coul, Will Travel
+"Be Coul, Will Travel"
 [;cheetah; ;spotless cheetah; ;feline;][;slavery; ;violence; ;adventure; ;post-apocalyptic;]~ https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/uG7rX7qB
 #After the world ended, people tried to rebuild.
 Tread does not try to rebuild, he takes what is his.
 One of those things he takes is a Slave worth quite a bit, A spotless cheetah named Coul.

->A Bit Of Happiness
+"A Bit Of Happiness"
 [;raccoon/snow leopard; ;hybrid;][;comfy; ;dating; ;love/romance; ;BHA universe; ;sex;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/h4XhAm55
 #Jack works as an Anonymous placement Agent for the BHA, one afternoon, he hears his co-worker, a Snoon Named Meghan Stone.
 He helps her get over bullying and over her insecurities.

->This River Is Wild
+"This River Is Wild"
 [][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/BrbU7nG8

->Sunburn
+"Sunburn"
 [;aardwolf; ;canine;][;comfy; ;roommates; ;lewd;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/5JqtatmH
 #Anon has been sent to Africa to help negotiate peace between 2 rival warlords, one Human one anthro.
 His guide, Akina, a shortstack Aardwolf just happens to not know about personal space.

->Were It Not For You
+"Were It Not For You"
 [;dog; ;canine;][;comfy; ;sex; ;blowjob; ;amputee; ;bathing; ;snuggles; ;cuddling;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/z053QsvE
 #Anon is transported to a world full of animals, but how can he cope with losing his family?

->A Casual Affair
+"A Casual Affair"
 [;lion; ;feline;][;vaginal; ;fingering; ;breasts; ;sex;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/qgQ3EYYu
 #Anon is an anthro Masseuse who has a new customer.
 Well, kinda, his co worker called in sick and now HE has to cover for her

->Humans Are Such Easy Prey
+"Humans Are Such Easy Prey"
 [;jersey devil;][;comfy; ;sex; ;terror; ;vaginal; ;femdom; ;nipple piercing; ;claws; ;nipples; ;wings; ;cabin;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/AUcKuwsP
 #Anon had decided to live out in the woods as a homesteader, however. something else lurks in the woods

->Slow dancing in the dark
+"Slow dancing in the dark"
 [;African wild dog; ;canine;][;comfy; ;cuddling; ;comforting; ;H/C;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/3eWFs3Cv
 #Short comfy story about anon and his canine girlfriend.

->Am I Ready For Love, Or Maybe Just A Best Friend?
+"Am I Ready For Love, Or Maybe Just A Best Friend?"
 [;chubby; ;armadillo; ;smaller anthro;][;comfy; ;love/romance; ;creampie;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/RbHXR9Rq
 #Anon goes to comfort his childhood friend and fate seems to think they should be more than that.

->Space Oddity
+"Space Oddity"
 [;snake; ;viper; ;scalie;][;comfy; ;vaginal; ;deep throat; ;anal; ;femdom; ;cuddling; ;snuggles; ;inverted nipples;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/UTVRArtH
 #A Not so serious tale of an anon being abducted I didn't really take time to proof read this story so if there are typos sorry. just lemme know and I'll fix em. literally a short story turned long enjoy.

->Love Me as Though There Were No Tomorrow
+"Love Me as Though There Were No Tomorrow"
 [;hybrid; ;nightstalker; ;snakedog;][;comfy;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/MZpX0eYh
 #Former Boomer Anon wanders the Mojave and meets a Deluxe Snekdog named Gracie, together they wander the wastes.

->A Tale of Ice and Snow
+"A Tale of Ice and Snow"
 [;twins; ;snow leopard; ;multiple; ;feline;][;threesome; ;hand holding; ;sex; ;heat;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/ABWiwgNi
 #Biologist Hunts for bigfoot, but it isn't what he expects

->Bingle annoys everyone
+"Bingle annoys everyone"
 [][]O~
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/8qG7nS3t
 #This is a discontinued bit of short stories involving a Character called Bingle.
 Bingle is annoying, obnoxious and a perv.
 These stories are some of my other characters meeting him and will, dealing with him.

->Life Itself
+"Life Itself"
 [;feline; ;hybrid;][;blind date; ;drinking; ;date; ;dating; ;drugs; ;non-smut;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/hMVYagka
 #Anon goes on a blind date and meets a Hybrid girl that he hits it off with however they both have demons that they have to get over

->Beyond a dream
+"Beyond a dream"
 [;demon; ;wolf; ;canine;][;blowjob; ;sex; ;dreams;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/dyEHD5Rh
 #A Human is hunted in his dreams by a wolf demon who needs his light to escape her abyssal Prison.

->Heal The Wound
+"Heal The Wound"
 [;amputee; ;maned wolf; ;canine;][;comfy; ;cuddling; ;snuggles; ;non-smut;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/xaMxU9VH
 #Human saves an amputee Maned wolfess from a terrible blind date, they get together for a few dates and grow together as people and help her accept herself again

->One Knight of Mercy
+"One Knight of Mercy"
 [;sheep; ;reindeer; ;cervine;][;sex; ;blowjob; ;threesome; ;lewd; ;knight; ;violence; ;medieval; ;fantasy;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/y2TTn2HP
 #Royal Knight is sent to exterminate or capture Beast people he Spares and captures a wounded reindeer beast woman. he falls in love with her and decides he needs to change the laws regarding beast people

->The Price of compassion
+"The Price of compassion"
 [;raccoon;][;contains comfy; ;sex; ;lewd; ;buttplug; ;blowjob; ;vaginal; ;anal; ;piercing;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/0V4v4USH
 #Man is scooped from his world into a world with humans and anthros. he takes in a homeless Raccoon girl that was eating out of his trash because he hates to see things like that, and he helps heal her past wounds.

->Up to Bat
+"Up to Bat"
 [;bat; ;tribal;][;love/romance; ;cuddling;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/u7K5ysns
 #Anon wants a Bat GF.
 But how can he get one? a short story

->Don't Threaten Me With A Good Time
+"Don't Threaten Me With A Good Time"
 [;horse; ;tattoo;][;sex; ;blowjob; ;club; ;vaginal; ;creampie; ;drinking;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/nBYpn0fL
 #Anon goes to the club because of his co workers Maybe he gets lucky?

->Battle Born
+"Battle Born"
 [;robot; ;fox;][;established relationship; ;sex; ;love/romance; ;action; ;firefights;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/JdbJhCxf
 #You are Alpha Non, A.non, Handler of an advanced robotic weaponized Anthro named Calamity.
 Your job is to keep her in line in battle and to relieve stress. you're good at what you do.

->On the Iron Seas
+"On the Iron Seas"
 [;lizard; ;scalie;][;pirates; ;sex; ;love/romance; ;mates;]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Fb6di8z1
 #Disgraced naval captain turned pirate attacks a slavers ship unknowingly and offers the slaves the chance to join his crew. pirate stuff ensues

->Take Me With You
+"Take Me With You"
 [;panther; ;tribal; ;hybrid; ;feline;][;comfy; ;bathing; ;sex; ;cleaning; ;bikini; ;vaginal;] https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/YKGnP0xU
 #Anon is an explorer trying to find a hidden temple, He recruits the help of a local tribal She asks a favor from him in return though.

->Meet Me In The Woods Tonight
+"Meet Me In The Woods Tonight"
 [][]
 https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/6Q8BqbJ0